Dhadhazi/storefront-backend-api/README.md

 ## Setup

-- Setup your prostges database locally or with your favorite provider.
+- Create your prostges database locally or with your favorite provider.
 My suggestion: https://www.elephantsql.com/
 - Clone the repository
 - Fill in the [.env requirements](#.env) or just fill in the config.ts file (see below the variables needed)
 - Create a [database.json based on the requirements](#database.json) (see below the schema)